 The production company Olympia-Film-GmbH, owned by Leni Riefenstahl

 and her brother Heinz, was only a front to preserve the film's political independence in front of the International Olympic Committee.
-It was in fact entirely funded by the III Reich.
-The recently-found original contract stipulates that Olympia-Film-GmbH would be dissolved once production completed and the copyrights would be the sole property of the Reich.
-The dissolution only took place years later, on 9th January 1942, with Riefenstahl being awarded 20% of the film total earnings and naming the State as the only lawful copyright owner.
+It was in fact entirely funded by the Third Reich.
+The original contract stipulated that Olympia-Film-GmbH would be dissolved once production completed and the copyrights would be the sole property of the Reich.
+The dissolution only took place on 9th January 1942, with Riefenstahl being awarded 20% of the film's total earnings and naming the State as the only lawful copyright owner.
 See more

 Richard Strauss See more